Ohtuproju2021syksy/Discord-Bot-better/README.md

 ## Instructions
-Node 16.6.0 or newer is required, consult the official for more information [website](https://nodejs.org/).
+Node 16.6.0 or newer is required, more information can be found on the official [website](https://nodejs.org/).

 Clone repository to your computer.